 Tourism - To the south of Herefordshire lies the world’s 5th Dark Sky reserve, in the Brecon Beacons National Park and, with a strong policy on light pollution, Herefordshire itself has the potential to become a haven for dark skies.

 For example, the organisation Stargazers Lounge currently chooses Herefordshire for its dark skies to run star parties twice a year.
 Running for 8 years and located at the Lucksall Caravan Park near Mordiford, about 100 astronomers visit from all parts of the UK.
 The members comment about the sky glow from Hereford but overall they are happy.
 However, if the quality of the night sky declines they will move somewhere else.
-Herefordshire's own Astronomy Society chooses the Madley Environmental Study Centre as an observation point.
+Herefordshire's own Astronomy Society chooses the Madley Environmental Study Centre and Fownhope Recreation Field observation points.

 Education - What better way to aid childrens' learning of our solar system than to see for themselves the stars in a clear night sky?
 Madley Environmental Study Centre already performs sterling work education school children about the environment.